Coop8/Rays/README.md

  - Add user settings for preferences such as Metric/Imperial units and themes
  - Update the UI a bit more to make it more visually appealing

 ##
+I learned many things from this project such as the MVVM architectural pattern, how api calls work, how to parse a json, new tricks and design patterns from SwiftUI, and how to use git more effectively.
+##
 If you enjoy my work feel free to follow me on LinkedIn: [Cooper Rockwell](https://www.linkedin.com/in/cooper-rockwell-324888221/)